 Remaining population are further classified into three major groups; General cast and OBC (Other Backward Caste) that is not accounted for in the Census survey of India.
-Consider the project activities no impacts are envisaged on the SC and ST Population of the area.
+Considering the activities to be undertaken as part of the project schedule, no specific impacts are envisaged on the SC and ST Population of the area.

-Figure 5.5 Proportion of SC/ST Population in the Study Area vis-à-vis Block/District
+Figure 5.6 Proportion of SC/ST Population in the Study Area vis-à-vis Block/District